Understand your BigQuery data and queries

 Due to the data being live streamed from Turn.io to BQ any updates to records will be written as new rows.

-This has the implication that your SQL queries should use count(distinct) to determine the unique number of users and /or messages.
+This has the implication that your SQL queries should use count(distinct(id) or count(distinct(uuid) to determine the unique number of users and /or messages.
+You can see our article on Refining Raw Turn Data in BigQuery for more details.

 Download media assets using Turn.io's media API.